enel-gdh-educational/katacoda-scenarios/docker/part1/step3.md

 As usual, start with the "FROM" instruction.
 We will use the `python` image, publicly available on DockerHub [(link)](https://hub.docker.com/_/python).
 So, insert `FROM python:3` in the Dockerfile.

 Now we need to provision the environment with the dependencies.
 So we will copy the `requirements.txt` file in the container and use it to install dependencies.
-To copy files in a container we can use the `COPY` instruction in this way `COPY src/path dest/path`.
+To copy files in a container we can use the `COPY` instruction.

+Usage: `COPY [--chown=<user>:<group>] <src>... <dest>`.

+The COPY instruction copies new files or directories from `<src>` and adds them to the filesystem of the container at the path `<dest>`.The --chown feature is only supported on Dockerfiles used to build Linux containers, and will not work on Windows containers.
+Since user and group ownership concepts do not translate between Linux and Windows, the use of /etc/passwd and /etc/group for translating user and group names to IDs restricts this feature to only be viable for Linux OS-based containers.

 To execute commands we can't use `CMD` or `ENTRYPOINT`, but there is a specific instruction for this.
 It's `RUN`.

+Usage: `RUN <command>`.

+The RUN instruction will execute any commands in a new layer on top of the current image and commit the results.
+The resulting committed image will be used for the next step in the Dockerfile.
+Commands specified in this format run in a shell, which by default is /bin/sh -c on Linux or cmd /S /C on Windows.

 The commands specified with the RUN instruction are executed during the image building.
 The command in the ENTRYPOINT instruction, instead, is executed directly from the container.

 So, add these lines to the Dockefile:
 ```Dockerfile